-Business unit Water volume source Data source & collection process Uncertainty (description) Generation (thermal) Water volumes abstracted and returned at entry and exit points of each power plant Flow meters transfer water volumes automatically from the flowmeters to the PI (process information) system.
+BUSINESS UNIT WATER VOLUME SOURCE DATA SOURCE & COLLECTION PROCESS UNCERTAINTY (description) Generation (thermal) Water volumes abstracted and returned at entry and exit points of each power plant Flow meters transfer water volumes automatically from the flowmeters to the PI (process information) system.
 Water use data is automatically downloaded from this system into excel.
 For Great Island power station in Ireland, water for cooling is measured using a pump running hours methodology rather than flowmeters as these are not available.
 This methodology uses the pump performance and pump curve to measure flow rates and has been agreed with the EPA.
 For the power stations that use flow meters, if there is a failure in the flowmeter PI system then there is backup process used which involves pump running hours (this takes account of pump performance and the pump curve to measure flow rates) and has been agreed with the Regulators.
+Data for ROI and NI covers the periods between 1 January and 31 December 2019 and GB covers the periods between 1 April and 31 March 2019/20.
 Hydro generation Water volumes abstracted and returned is the water that passes through the hydro generation turbine at the SSE power station Volumes of water abstracted and returned are measured via telemetry.
 The telemetry system collects and records the input data (which is based on the water head (the intake and the loch level) and the power generation) to estimate the volume of water that passes through a turbine each time.
 The input data uses the power generated to calculate the flow of water that would have been required (and so effectively uses the turbine as a flowmeter).
-Non- operational offices and buildings Water Non-operational buildings are classed as offices, depots, warehouses, call centres and shops.
+Non-operational offices and buildings Water Non-operational buildings are classed as offices, depots and warehouses.
 There are around 200 non-operational sites.
-Only 21 sites out of the 200 have water meters.
-Over 75% of the water consumption is from these 21 key non-operational sites.
-Monthly meter readings are manually recorded at the 16 sites and logged centrally.
-Water consumption is based on 21 key properties that are metered which make up over 75% of the water consumption based on non-operational buildings employee occupation.
+Only 19 sites out of the 200 have water meters.
+Over 75% of the water consumption is from these 19 key non-operational sites.
+Monthly meter readings are manually recorded at the 19 sites and logged centrally.
+Water consumption is based on 19 key properties that are metered which make up over 75% of the water consumption based on non-operational buildings employee occupation.
 Generation (thermal) offices and buildings Water Monthly meter readings are manually recorded at the sites and logged centrally.